gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 Public Library.
 They are based on their practical experience using the Digital Archive for four years with a collection of 12,000 items, 10,000 images, and 1,900 documents.

-## Login credentials

-Be security conscious.
-You might not think a Digital Archive account is that important, or that the information is very sensitive, but to allow access to the wrong people is asking for trouble.
-A malicious person, or even a well-meaning one, can do a lot of damage.

-Guard your collection by following these recommendations:

--   Do not use the same login for multiple people
--   Give each archivist their own user name and password
--   Do not share your login name and password with *anyone*
--   Do not set your password to something that's easy to guess
--   Do not use a password that you use for any other website

 ## Metadata

 ### Title field